 In Alton's infamous show Good Eats, he suggested that a quarter teaspoon of kosher salt added for every 6 tablespoons of ground coffee cuts bitterness in over-extracted coffee.

-Why Try It: Benefits of Salt in Coffee
+Why Try It: Salt in Coffee Benefits

 Coffee is versatile and is served in a variety of ways.
-Putting salt in coffee is one of the ways to enhance coffee’s flavor, especially if your brewed coffee has been over-extracted or you have below-standard beans.
+Putting salt in black coffee is one of the ways to enhance coffee’s flavor, especially if your brewed coffee has been over-extracted or you have below-standard beans.

 The amount of salt added to coffee should be very minute.
 Too much salt will overpower the taste of the coffee, rendering it undrinkable, while too little will simply have no effect.
 Channel salt bae and sprinkle just enough to ensure that the salt profile in your cup is desirable.